 The ALJ first rejected in part SFPP's argument that the capital structure for calculating the deferred portion of the equity return should be the actual capital structure in any given year in which a deferred equity component is determined.
-For the years between January 1, 1984, and December 18, 1988, the ALJ used the same imputed capital structure based on SFPP's actual capital structure as of December 18, 1988.
-Thereafter, he stated that the actual debt equity
+For the years between January 1, 1984, and December 18, 1988, the ALJ jused the same h b e cchc e cb hgh ( imputed capital structure based on SFPP's actual capital structure as of December 18, 1988.
+Thereafter, he stated that the actual debt equity structure should be used to determine the portion of the inflation component that should be deferred in each year.
+The complainants and the Staff support the ALJ.